Rumors swirl about balloons, UFOs as officials stay mum

 “It’s about projecting an image of responsibility and rationality, of being the adult in the room,” Thibault said of China’s response.
 “It’s a clear signal to nations in the developing world that the U.S. is selfish, untrustworthy and hypocritical.”

-On Monday, White House press secretary Karine Jean-Pierre officials did refute one viral claim to have emerged from the balloon saga.
+On Monday, White House press secretary Karine Jean-Pierre did refute one viral claim to have emerged from the balloon saga.

 “I know there have been questions and concerns about this, but there is no — again no indication — of aliens or extraterrestrial activity with these recent takedowns,” Jean-Pierre told reporters.
 “I wanted to make sure that the American people knew that, all of you knew that and it was important for us to say that from here because we’ve been hearing a lot about it.”